 2.)
 Find Help.
 Ask God to bring the right counselor into your life.
 If you feel like you are headed down the path of separation – and you will know if you are – then seek out help.
 Don’t wait!

 3.)
 Start Reading God’s Word Daily.
-The best way to fight the lies seeping into your heart is by reading truth.
+The best way to fight the lies seeping into your heart is by reading the truth.
 I want to encourage you to begin reading God’s Word today.
-You can’t make your marriage better overnight, but it is step you can take in the right direction.
+You can’t make your marriage better overnight, but it is a step you can take in the right direction.

 If you want help in knowing where to start, my new book is for you.
-The Glorious Ordinary is a nine-week Bible study designed to lead you into deeper study of God’s Word.
-No matter if you’ve studied scripture you entire life, or are just starting out, it is for you.
+The Glorious Ordinary is a nine-week Bible study designed to lead you into a deeper study of God’s Word.
+No matter if you’ve studied scripture your entire life, or are just starting out, it is for you.
 I’ve provided the passages to read, questions to answer, and scripture to memorize.

 Even though walking is so ordinary, don’t get discouraged.
 I understand that the deepest part of your heart just wants this hard place to be over.
 I ask you to walk through whatever circumstance you are facing one day at a time with me.
 You aren’t alone and you are made to be exceptional, right here.

 I’ve also developed some great printables to help you in your Bible reading journey TODAY.
 You will receive them all of for free, right in your inbox.
 Click here to sign up.

 Sarah lives her life with an amazing husband and four little ones.
 Her inner-planner girl would like to say she’s super efficient and has the house, homeschool, and husband all neatly organized.
 But she doesn’t.
 Sarah’s house is run with fuel from coffee and Jesus.

 She is learning how to find the thrill of walking one day at a time in the messiness of the mundane.
 She invites you to study God’s Word in your ordinary days.